This release adds support for macOS 11 (Big Sur).

 network_namespaceparameter for the

-asynchronous_connection_failover_delete_source()UDFs is no longer used from MySQL 8.0.23.
-These UDFs add and remove replication source servers from the source list for a replication channel for the asynchronous connection failover mechanism.
+asynchronous_connection_failover_delete_source()function is no longer used.
+These functions add and remove replication source servers from the source list for a replication channel for the asynchronous connection failover mechanism.
 The network namespace for a replication channel is managed using the

-CHANGE REPLICATION SOURCEstatement, and has special requirements for Group Replication source servers, so it should no longer be specified in the UDFs.
+CHANGE REPLICATION SOURCEstatement, and has special requirements for Group Replication source servers, so it should no longer be specified in the functions.
 (Bug #32078189)

 Replication: When the system variable